 11. Were there other students at this clinical facility during your clinical experience?
 (Check all that apply): Physical therapist students Physical therapist assistant students from other disciplines or service departments (Please specify) 12.
-Identify the ratio of students to CIs for your clinical experience: □ 1 student to 1 CI □ 1 student to greater than 1 CI □ 1 CI to greater than 1 student; Describe 13.
+Identify the ratio of students to CIs for your clinical experience: 1 student to 1 CI 1 student to greater than 1 CI 1 CI to greater than 1 student; Describe 1 Student to 1 CI 13.
 How did the clinical supervision ratio in Question #12 influence your learning experience?
-Both o my Cl's had different areas of special interest so it was helpful to see how each of them manage their patients.
-Both offered their different perspectives which was beneficial In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify Others
+It was very helpful to have 1 CI because we were able to communicate and let each other know what our expectations were and it made it so we were both on the same page.
+In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
+(Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify

 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. Easy to get to, right off Amherst St in Nashua, a lot of places nearby to grab food for lunch/run general errands
+Include costs, names of resources, housing, food, parking, etc. Plenty of parking, Dunkin Donuts and gas station in walking distance, other food places available in the area.